Updated: Mar 4

 You know why I know this?
 The Golden Globe awards created a Buzz Worthy Plant Based Menu that received just as much buzz as Michelle Williams' “Get out and Vote in 2020” speech.
 Food matters.
 Table settings matter.
 Champagne matters, anyone else notice the Moet Chandon placement in front of every celebrity shot?

-But it’s more than just golden star party streamers and fake Oscar statue party favors…or is it?
+But, it’s more than just gold star party streamers and fake Oscar statue party favors…or is it?

 A good time!
 Of course, duh.